Crimean speech of Vladimir Putin: Reactions

-Barack Obama gave a speech on March 26, 2014 to counter many of the arguments made by Putin.
+Barack Obama gave a speech on 26 March 2014 to counter many of the arguments made by Putin.
 Obama stated that the historical relations between Ukraine and Russia did not give Russia the right to dictate Ukraine's future.
 He also denied Putin's claim that the Russian minority in Ukraine was in danger and argued that the Russians actions against Ukraine were undemocratic and constituted brute force.

 Future President Donald Trump criticized the Obama administration after Putin's speech on a Today interview, saying that "Putin has eaten Obama's lunch, therefore our lunch, for a long period of time" and expressed concern that Obama would "do something very foolish and very stupid to show his manhood."

 In a CNN article, Newt Gingrich called the address "a very serious speech by a very determined national security professional who has spent his entire adult life trying to defend Great Russian nationalism.
 He is clearly determined to unify and rebuild the Russian Empire as quickly as he can."
 However, he also opposed sanctions against Russia as meaningless "symbolic liberalism" that would cause a Second Cold War or World War III and proposed a foreign policy "based on a realistic sense of what America can accomplish in a multipolar world in which there are many powers who fear the United States a lot more than they fear Putin."

 Russian historian Andrey Piontkovsky compared the speech to Hitler's speech on Sudetenland from 1939 as using "the same arguments and vision of history".
-According to him, this speech played key role in starting the war in Donbass.
+According to him, this speech played key role in starting the war in Donbas.